List Of Foods to Avoid for a Smooth Recovery After Appendix Surgery

 2. Low-Fat Dairy: Choose skim milk, low-fat yogurt, and low-fat cheese options to reduce fat intake while still getting necessary nutrients like calcium and protein.

-3. Healthy Fats: Incorporate healthy fats found in avocados, nuts, seeds, and olive oil.
+3. Healthy Fats: Add healthy fats found in avocados, nuts, seeds, and olive oil.
 These provide essential fatty acids without the negative impact of saturated fats.

 Tips for Transitioning to a Low-Fat Diet